 6. California Polytechnic State University, San Luis Obispo (Cal Poly)

-Along with priding itself as one of the only CSU schools to compete with the UCs in terms of educational value, Cal Poly also boasts a recreation center extensive enough (read: lots and lots of tennis courts) to compete against that of any
+Along with priding itself as one of the only CSU schools to compete with the UCs in terms of educational value, Cal Poly also boasts a recreation center extensive enough (read: lots and lots of tennis courts) to compete against that of any college in the country.
+Looking at the pictures, I admit that I am a little bit jealous.

 7. University of Denver